atsushieno/aap-core/docs/GUI_INTERNALS.md

 The plugin must provide:

-- `org.androidaudioplugin.AudioPluginViewService` as an exported service in `AndroidManifest.xml`
+- `org.androidaudioplugin.AudioPluginViewService` as an exported service in `AndroidManifest.xml`, in the same process as the AudioPluginService.
+A package that runs AudioPluginServices in more than one process declares an empty derived class in each extra process, and names it in the `org.androidaudioplugin.AudioPluginService.V4#ViewService` meta-data of that process's AudioPluginService (see "Running plugins in separate processes" in `DEVELOPERS.md`).
 - an `AudioPluginViewFactory` implementation referenced by `gui:ui-view-factory`

 `AudioPluginViewFactory` currently has this public contract: